 Nancy L. Leaming retired in 2005 as President and CEO of Tufts Health Plan.
 For 20 years, Ms. Leaming served in several executive positions at Tufts Health Plan, including President and CEO (2003-2005), President and Chief Operating Officer (1997-2003) and Chief Operating Officer (1986-1997).
 Ms. Leaming successfully led the managed care company to become a nationally recognized leader in its field, creating a strategic vision and strong corporate culture defined by product innovation, service excellence, quality and patient safety.
 She has served in various capacities on both commercial and non-profit boards.
 Ms. Leaming is currently a member of the boards of directors at Hologic Inc., where she chairs the Audit Committee, Edgewater Technology Inc., the Massachusetts Taxpayers Foundation and the American Red Cross of Massachusetts.

-Dr. Mulligan is the Mallinckrodt Professor of Genetics at Harvard Medical School and Director of the Harvard Gene Therapy Initiative.
+Richard Mulligan, Ph.D., is a founding partner of Sarissa Capital.
+He has also been the Mallinckrodt Professor of Genetics at Harvard Medical School and Director of the Harvard Gene Therapy Initiative.
 Dr. Mulligan received his B.S. from the Massachusetts Institute of Technology and his Ph.D. from the Department of Biochemistry at Stanford University School of Medicine.
 After receiving postdoctoral training at the Center for Cancer Research at MIT, Dr. Mulligan joined the MIT faculty and subsequently was appointed Professor of Molecular Biology and Member of the Whitehead Institute for Biomedical Research before moving to Children's Hospital and Harvard in 1996.
-Dr. Mulligan has been associated with a number of biotechnology companies, including Somatix Therapy Corporation (as founder, director, Scientific Advisory Board member and Chief Scientific Officer), Cell Genesys, Inc. (as Scientific Advisory Board member) and ImClone Systems Incorporated (as director and Scientific Advisory Board member).
-Dr. Mulligan is currently a director of Enzon Pharmaceuticals, Inc.
+Dr. Mulligan has founded several life sciences companies, including Somatix Therapy Corporation, which became a publicly-traded gene therapy company.
+In addition, he has served as a director of ImClone Systems Inc. (as director and Scientific Advisory Board member), Enzon Pharmaceuticals, Inc. (as director and Vice Chairman of the Board), and Cellectis.
+Dr. Mulligan has been the recipient of many awards, including the MacArthur Foundation Award.

 Robert W. Pangia has worked in investment banking for 20 years and is currently a partner in Ivy Capital Partners LLC and general partner of Ivy Healthcare Capital L.P., a private equity fund specializing in healthcare investments.
 From 1996 to February 2003, Mr. Pangia was self-employed as an investment banker.
 From 1987 to 1996, Mr. Pangia held various senior management positions at PaineWebber Inc. including: member of the board of directors, Chairman of the board of directors of PaineWebber Properties Inc., member of PaineWebber's executive and operating committees, Chairman of the equity commitment committee, member of the debt commitment committee and Executive Vice President and Director of Investment Banking for PaineWebber Inc. of New York.
 Prior to his positions at PaineWebber, Mr. Pangia held other senior positions, including Managing Director of Investment Banking for Drexel Burnham Lambert of New York and Vice President of Investment Banking for Kidder, Peabody & Co. of New York.
 He received his A.B. from Brown University and his M.B.A. from Columbia University.
 Mr. Pangia began serving as a Director of IDEC Pharmaceuticals in September 1997.
 He is also a Director of McAfee Inc.